AlexCooksey2651/phase-3-sinatra-react-project/README.md

 ## Technical Overview

-Once you have opened the proper folder folder for the frontend, you can load it in the browswer by typing in `npm start`.
+To open the app in your browser, enter `npm start --prefix client`.
+The frontend may be viewed by navigating to the `client` folder.
 You may need to install the `react-router-dom` in order for the navigation bar to work.
 Specifically, you can use version 5 so that the `Switch` function works (newer versions use `Router` instead) by entering `npm install react-router-dom@5`.

 When loading the backend, you can create data from the `seeds.rb` file by running `bundle exec rake db:seed` and get the server up and running by entering `bundle exec rake server`.
 In order for the frontend to run properly, you'll want this to load on "localhost:9292".
 Once the server is up and running, data for students may be found at "localhost:9292/students"; course and department data can be seen at analogous endpoints ("/courses" or "/departments").